Atomy is a network marketing company founded in 2009 that sells products in the cosmetics and home care industries.

 What’s this?
 A business opportunity page that has full stops, proper syntax and isn’t so bogged down with incomprehensible, made-up business lingo you can actually understand it?
 (4)

 Nope, never that easy.
-It’s got nice font, legible writing and some pretty pictures, but the numbers are all pretty generic, and once again it’s void of any financials.
+It’s got a nice font, legible writing, and some pretty pictures, but the numbers are all pretty generic, and once again it’s void of any financials.
 Back to searching.

 This is the .com version, which makes me feel a little like I need laser eye surgery, but covers the numbers better.
 More importantly, it’s the US version, so the dollar figures make an appearance.
 (5) They market the compensation plan as “well-balanced and righteous”, which are strange descriptions of a payment structure, but the word choice probably comes from the fact that the founder built Atomy on his Christian beliefs.

 Atomy members are classified into five types of dealer according to total purchased volume and commission level.

-As well as rank, you can achieve “masterships”.
-There are seven different types and all come with their own one time bonuses.
+As well as rank, you can achieve “masterships” for even more earnings.
+There are seven different types and all come with their own one-time bonuses.

 Other methods of income include…

 4% of Atomy’s entire sales are distributed back to qualified members every week.